chocolatemilk01/Assetto-Corsa/extension-config/README.md

 2. Put it to the track's folder
 3. Done

-> *NOTE.* You can check wheter the VAO Patch has been installed correctly, you can check it [here](https://github.com/ac-custom-shaders-patch/acc-extension-apps)
+> *NOTE.* You can check whether the VAO Patch has been installed correctly, you can check it [here](https://github.com/ac-custom-shaders-patch/acc-extension-apps)

 ## Troubleshooting